If you live in the US, you are probably quite familiar with pizzelle.

 Pizzelle can be varied in so many ways.

 Meanwhile I’ve set about creating my own tradition of pizzelle.
 I make these delicious Pizzelle for gifts, parties and anytime I need a sweet treat that’s not going to take too much time.
-These Gingerbread Pizzelle have been a hit at Christmas and these Sweet Potato Pizzelle were a bit of fun with vegetables.
-While an electric pizzelle iron is a single use appliance I have also made Norwegian krumkake and stroopwafels with it with great results.
+These Gingerbread Pizzelle have been a hit at Christmas.
+While an electric pizzelle iron is a single use appliance I have also made Norwegian krumkake with it with great results.

 Let me know if your family has a pizzelle tradition?
 Or if you know this cookie by another name?
 Would you buy a single use kitchen appliance?